-It is easier to take screenshots in Windows 8 as Windows 8 makes the job simpler.
+It is easier to take screenshots in Windows 8 and windows 10 as Windows makes the job simpler.
 Rather than using the button- Print Screen and then paste to the paint application, you can now enjoy taking the screenshots by saving them automatically to the folder- Pictures in png format with a click a few buttons.
 Let us learn how to screenshot windows 8 and windows 10

 - Set up the respective screen that you wish to capture screenshot of.